pangeo-data/terraform-deploy/gcp-examples/gke-dask-gateway/README.md

 gcloud container clusters get-credentials <your-cluster-name> --region <your-region>
 ```
 - Add your `gcloud` credentials to kubernetes as a secret.
-This is the same key references above in "create and download
+This is the same key referenced above in "create and download
 a service account key."
 ```
 kubectl -n dask-gateway create secret generic dask-worker-sa-key --from-file <~/path/to/key/file.json>